-where W and I are the weights of the coefficients of Group A and the identity matrix respectively.
-When W=I, equation (15) becomes equivalent to decomposition (14), and when W=0.5 it is equivalent to the Reimers (1983) decomposition that uses the average coefficients over both groups.
+where W and I are the weights of the coefficients of Group A and the identity matrix, respectively.
+When W = I, equation (15) becomes equivalent to decomposition (14), and when W = 0.5 it is equivalent to the Reimers (1983) decomposition that uses the average coefficients over both groups.
 However, Neumark (1988) argues that when there is no economic reason to assume that the coefficients of one of the groups should be used as the nondiscriminatory reference model it is preferable to use the coefficients from a pooled regression over both groups.
 In section 4 we present the results under different assumptions.

-3. Features of Spanish regions' trade
+3 Features of Spanish Regions' Trade

-In this section Spanish regions' trade is described using two main sources of data for the total international and interregional trade of goods (in millions of euros) of each of the 17 Spanish NUTS2 regions (Comunidades Autónomas), in the period 1995-2011.12 International trade data was obtained from the Datacomex database, which is compiled by Spain's Ministry of Economy and Competitiveness.
-13 This database presents trade values and volumes of exports and imports, disaggregated by industry and mode of transport.
+In this section Spanish regions' trade is described by using two main sources of data for the total international and interregional trade of goods (in millions of euros) of each of the 17 Spanish NUTS2 regions (Autonomous Communities), during the period 1995-2011.
+International trade data was obtained from the Datacomex database, which is compiled by Spain's Ministry of Economy and Competitiveness.
+In this database presents trade values and volumes of exports and imports, disaggregated by industry and mode of transport.
 Interregional trade data was extracted from the C-intereg database, compiled by the Center for Economic Forecasting (CEPREDE - Centro de Predicción Económica) at the Autonomous University of Madrid.
-14 Interregional trade flows are computed by multiplying the quantities in thousands of tons exported by each region to every other, using each mode of transport, by regional export prices obtained for each year, province (NUTS3 region), mode of transport and product type.
-The data are cleaned to eliminate the international transit of goods that does not have Spanish regions as origin and/or destination, but it includes goods produced and sold within each region (internal trade).15 Here bilateral imports are simply the mirror image of bilateral exports.
-The trade flows data extracted from both international and interregional databases corresponds to the sum of four manufacturing aggregates: agricultural products, intermediate goods, equipment goods and consumption goods.
-It therefore excludes, for example, energy.
-16 However, for simplicity, we shall call "total" to the sum of trade flows for those four manufacturing aggregates.
+Interregional trade flows are computed by

-12Although the data for the autonomous cities of Ceuta and Melilla are available, these cities are excluded from the analysis because their data contains many zeros and they represent less than 3% of Spain's trade flows, so to omit
+12Although the data for the autonomous cities of Ceuta and Melilla are available, these cities are excluded from the analysis because their data contains many zeros and they represent less than 3% of Spain's trade flows; so to omit them spares the problem of the zeros without removing representativeness to the sample.
+Nevertheless, we initially had carried out regressions with these two cities in the sample and the results are robust even with their inclusion (we conclude that it is so precise because they represent such a low share of flows).